10.2 High-Frequency Skills Walkthrough

 • Glove, provide privacy, expose only the area needed.

-• Female perineal care: wash front to back, top to bottom, clean area of the cloth each stroke, never back to front (prevents UTI).
+• Female perineal care: wash front to back, top to bottom, a clean area of the cloth for each stroke — never back to front (prevents urinary tract infection).

-• Catheter care: clean away from the meatus along the catheter, keep the catheter secured to the leg, keep the drainage bag below the level of the bladder and off the floor.
+• Catheter care: clean away from the meatus along the catheter ~4 inches, keep the catheter secured to the leg, and keep the drainage bag below the level of the bladder and off the floor.

 • Rinse, dry, reposition, remove gloves, hand hygiene.